mesosphere/dcos-commons/frameworks/template/README.md

 _E.G., THIS MAY INCLUDE OPTIONAL FEATURES THAT MAY BE ENABLED/DISABLED BY A USER._

+<a name="node-settings"></a>
 ## Node Settings

-The following settings may be adjusted to customize the amount of resources allocated to each node. _SERVICENAME_'s _[SYSTEM REQUIREMENTS](http://example.com)_ must be taken into consideration when adjusting these values.
+Adjust the following settings to customize the amount of resources allocated to each  node. _SERVICENAME_'s _[SYSTEM REQUIREMENTS](http://example.com)_ must be taken into consideration when adjusting these values.
 Reducing these values below those requirements may result in adverse performance and/or failures while using the service.

-Each of the following settings may be customized under the **node** configuration section.
+Each of the following settings can be customized under the **node** configuration section.

+<a name="node-count"></a>
 ### Node Count

 Customize the `Node Count` setting (default _DEFAULT NODE COUNT_) under the **node** configuration section.
 Consult _SERVICENAME_ documentation for minimum node count requirements.

+<a name="cpu"></a>
 ### CPU

-The amount of CPU allocated to each node may be customized.
+You can customize the amount of CPU allocated to each node.
 A value of `1.0` equates to one full CPU core on a machine.
-This value may be customized by editing the **cpus** value under the **node** configuration section.
+Change this value by editing the **cpus** value under the **node** configuration section.
 Turning this too low will result in throttled tasks.

+<a name="memory"></a>
 ### Memory

-The amount of RAM allocated to each node may be customized.
-This value may be customized by editing the **mem** value (in MB) under the **node** configuration section.
+You can customize the amount of RAM allocated to each node.
+Change this value by editing the **mem** value (in MB) under the **node** configuration section.
 Turning this too low will result in out of memory errors.

 _ANY CUSTOMIZATIONS RELATING TO MEMORY THAT SHOULD BE ADJUSTED AS WELL (E.G. HEAP SIZE)?
 IF SO, MENTION THEM HERE._

+<a name="ports"></a>
 ### Ports

-Each port exposed by the service may be customized via the service configuratiton.
+You can customize the ports exposed by the service via the service configuratiton.
 If you wish to install multiple instances of the service and have them colocate on the same machines, you must ensure that **no** ports are common between those instances.
 Customizing ports is only needed if you require multiple instances sharing a single machine.
 This customization is optional otherwise.

 Each component's ports may be customized in the following configuration sections:
 - _LIST PORT OPTIONS AND WHERE THEY ARE LOCATED IN THE CONFIG HERE_

+<a name="storage-volumes"></a>
 ### Storage Volumes

 The service supports two volume types:
 - `ROOT` volumes are effectively an isolated directory on the root volume, sharing IO/spindles with the rest of the host system.
 - `MOUNT` volumes are a dedicated device or partition on a separate volume, with dedicated IO/spindles.

 Using `MOUNT` volumes requires [additional configuration on each DC/OS agent system](https://docs.mesosphere.com/1.9/storage/mount-disk-resources/), so the service currently uses `ROOT` volumes by default.
-To ensure reliable and consistent performance in a production environment, you should configure `MOUNT` volumes on the machines which will run the service in your cluster and then configure the following as `MOUNT` volumes:
+To ensure reliable and consistent performance in a production environment, you should configure `MOUNT` volumes on the machines that will run the service in your cluster and then configure the following as `MOUNT` volumes:

 - _LIST ANY VOLUMES THAT SHOULD USE DEDICATED SPINDLES IN A PRODUCTION ENVIRONMENT FOR YOUR SERVICE_

+<a name="placement-constraints"></a>
 ### Placement Constraints

 Placement constraints allow you to customize where the service is deployed in the DC/OS cluster.
 Placement constraints may be configured _SEPARATELY FOR EACH NODE TYPE?
 (IF YOUR SERVICE HAS MULTIPLE TYPES)_ in the following configuration sections:
 - _LIST EXPOSED PLACEMENT CONSTRAINT FIELDS AND WHERE THEY ARE LOCATED IN THE CONFIG HERE_

-Placement constraints support all [Marathon operators (reference)](http://mesosphere.github.io/marathon/docs/constraints.html) with this syntax: `field:OPERATOR[:parameter]`.
-For example, if the reference lists `[["hostname", "UNIQUE"]]`, you should  use `hostname:UNIQUE`.
+Placement constraints support all [Marathon operators](http://mesosphere.github.io/marathon/docs/constraints.html) with this syntax: `field:OPERATOR[:parameter]`.
+For example, if the reference lists `[["hostname", "UNIQUE"]]`, use `hostname:UNIQUE`.

 A common task is to specify a list of whitelisted systems to deploy to.
 To achieve this, use the following syntax for the placement constraint:

 ```
 hostname:LIKE:10.0.0.159|10.0.1.202|10.0.3.3
 ```

-You must include spare capacity in this list so that if one of the whitelisted systems goes down, there is still enough room to repair your service without that system.
+You must include spare capacity in this list, so that if one of the whitelisted systems goes down, there is still enough room to repair your service without that system.

 For an example of updating placement constraints, see [Managing](#managing) below.